-The Economic Justification for Utility Regulation
+Chapter 1: The Economic Justification for Utility Regulation

-The history of utility regulation differs greatly from country to country.
-Each country's history is unique in its particulars, but the fundamental justifications for governmental oversight of the utility sector and the electric industry are universal.
-The first justification is the belief that the utility sector's outputs are essential to the well-being of society, including households and businesses.
-The second justification is that the technological and economic features of the utility sector are such that a single firm can serve the overall demand for output at a lower total cost than any combination of firms.
-This is called "natural monopoly", and it gives a single utility the power to restrict output and set prices at levels higher than are economically justified.
+The history of utility regulation, in the United States and around the world, is storied.
+Each country's history is, of course, unique in its particulars, but the fundamental justifications for governmental oversight of the utility sector - in this case, the electric industry - are the same everywhere.
+The first is the widely-held belief that the sector's outputs are essential to the well-being of the society - its households and businesses - and the second is that its technological and economic features are such that a single firm can serve the overall demand for its output at a lower total cost than can any combination of more than one firm.
+This is called "natural monopoly," and it bestows upon its possessor the power to restrict output and set prices at levels higher than are economically justified.